jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 **Emphasis on Decentralization and Federalism**

-As much as possible, the secondary Houses of Justice should be independent as possible, from interference from any other governing body:
+As much as possible, the secondary Houses of Justice should be as independent as possible from interference by other governing bodies:

     Moreover, the central principle guiding for the present the administration of the Cause has been to make the Baha'i